skipoleschris/wordle-utils/README.md

 The result is then two sets of words:

-* One with all the words that could occur with the given just the known letters
+* One with all the words that could occur with just the known letters
 * One with all the words that could occur given all the other constraints taken into account

 ### Part 2